This post was last updated August 20, 2018.

 R12: 44.3 R14: 44.7 R16: 43.7 Johnson: 56.9 Romney: 47.2 Trump: 45.8

 Democrat: Julie Rogers*

 Republican: Chad Dillon

-Rogers won this swingy seat in 2012.
-Dillon is a staffer for Congressman Fred Upton.
+Rogers won this competiive seat in 2012.
+Dillon, a staffer for Congressman Fred Upton, is running again.

 District 6 [Cooper, Richland, Ross] Safe Republican

 R12: 54 R14: 100 R16: 77 Johnson: 62.9 Romney: 54.7 Trump: 56.4

 Kendall, a staffer for state rep. Tom Barrett (14-P) of Eaton County, succeeded Jeff Heppler in 2016.
 He beat Vince Carahaly, a moderate businessman, and Frank Brooks, a passionate Trump supporter, 39-35-26 in the primary.

 District 7 [Comstock, Galesburg, Charleston, Climax, Wakeshma] Safe Republican